 My ancestors - Edmund, William, John D., and Michael - were born from 1765-1777.
 John C. was probably NOT the father based on his suspected birthdate alone.

-John C. calls out his children’s names in his will.
+John C.'s children are listed in his estate administration.
 His sons were William, John, Peter, and Thomas.
-His last child, Sarah, was born about 1825, so John was probably not much over 63 at his death and may have been a bit younger, but still not young enough to father Edmund, William, John D., and Michael.
+His last child, Sarah Ann, was born about 1825, so John was probably not much over 63 at his death and may have been a bit younger, but still not young enough to father Edmund, William, John D., and Michael.